Glossary

 Real-World Use

-A shop technician reinflating a tire that arrived completely flat places it in a restraining cage per OSHA requirements, knowing that zipper failure risk is elevated whenever prior underinflation history is unknown.
+A shop technician reinflating a tire that arrived completely flat places it in a restraining cage per OSHA requirements.
+The tire is not simply aired up on the floor because prior underinflation history is unknown and zipper failure risk is elevated.

 Reference Sources